Myopia Management

 While single vision glasses and soft contact lenses correct blurry vision, they don’t stop progression.

-• Evidence-based myopia management methods (like orthokeratology, atropine drops, or soft distance center soft CLs) can slow down the progression by 30–60% or more.
+• Evidence-based myopia management methods (like orthokeratology, soft contact lenses, or special spectacle lenses) can slow down the progression by 30–60% or more.

 5